 The Office of General Counsel provides advice and guidance to those officers and employees within the CIA who have specific responsibility for the conduct of US Intelligence activities.
 It should be noted that the CIA is an intelligence agency, not a law enforcement agency, and is expressly prohibited by law from having any police or law enforcement powers, or internal security functions.

 OGC handles a wide variety of legal issues, including, among other things, both civil and criminal litigation, foreign intelligence and counterintelligence activities, counterterrorism, counternarcotics, nonproliferation and arms control, personnel and security matters, contracting, finance and budget matters, tax, immigration, international financial transactions, corporate law, copyright, intellectual property, foreign and international law, and legislation.
 The Office of General Counsel consists of attorneys with a variety of backgrounds and experience.

 Minimum requirements: Current enrollment in an ABA-accredited law school, generally as a second-year law student and available to commit to at least 10 weeks employment during the summer.

-For the summer law clerk program, OGC requires the submission as attachments of a cover letter, resume, law school transcript, and a legal writing sample.
+For the summer law clerk program, OGC requires the submission as attachments of a cover letter, resume, law school transcript, list of three professional references and a legal writing sample.
 Applications are accepted from June 1 through September 15 each year for employment the following summer.

 All applicants must successfully complete a thorough medical and psychological exam, a polygraph interview and an extensive background investigation.
 US citizenship is required.